ipfs/ipfs-docs/docs/install/command-line.md

 :::
 The `brew` installation method supports both Intel and Apple Silicon hardware.

-If you prefer a manuall installation, `darwin-amd64` (Intel) and `darwin-arm64` (Apple Silicon) artifacts are provided at https://dist.ipfs.tech/kubo/v0.21.0/
+If you prefer a manual installation, `darwin-amd64` (Intel) and `darwin-arm64` (Apple Silicon) artifacts are available at https://dist.ipfs.tech/kubo/v0.21.0/

 :::